curioussoulscafe/curious-souls-cafe/README.md

 Explore diverse themes like self-discovery, happiness, love, and authenticity, or revisit thought-provoking prompts inspired by our global community.
 These questions help uncover insights about who you are, where you've been, and where you’re headed:

-- **Curious Talk**: Probe deeper motivations and encourage introspective, insightful responses.
+- **[Curious Talk](https://curioussoulscafe.github.io/curious-souls-cafe/curious-talk.html)**: Probe deeper motivations and encourage introspective, insightful responses.
-- **Transitions**: Navigate life’s changes with prompts that foster reflection and personal growth.
+- **[Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/happiness.html)**: Explore your personal definition, experiences, and journey with happiness.
-- **Happiness**: Explore your personal definition, experiences, and journey with happiness.
+- **[Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/love-relationships.html)**: Deepen your connections and reflect on the dynamics of love and intimacy.
-- **Love Relationships**: Deepen your connections and reflect on the dynamics of love and intimacy.
+- **[Past Questions](https://curioussoulscafe.github.io/curious-souls-cafe/past-questions.html)**: Engage with prompts shared by curious souls (participants) from around the world.
-- **Past Questions**: Engage with prompts shared by curious souls (participants) from around the world.
+- **[The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/the-mind-speaks.html)**: Reflect on thoughts, feelings, and personal well-being.
-- **Authenticity**: Align your actions with your values and embrace your true self.
+- **[Transitions](https://curioussoulscafe.github.io/curious-souls-cafe/transitions.html)**: Navigate life’s changes with prompts that foster reflection and personal growth.
-- **The Mind Speaks**: Reflect on thoughts, feelings, and personal well-being.
+- **[Authenticity](https://curioussoulscafe.github.io/curious-souls-cafe/authenticity.html)**: Align your actions with your values and embrace your true self.

 💖 We express our heartfelt gratitude to the Singaporean facilitator(s) for the question sets for the topics [Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/love-relationships.html), [Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/happiness.html), and [The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/the-mind-speaks.html), as well as to all curious souls (participants) who contributed [past questions](https://curioussoulscafe.github.io/curious-souls-cafe/past-questions.html) from our global events.